sheilsarda/ResearchNotes/china_supply_chains/README.md

 **Specific regions as targets for international expansion**

-If a lot of Chinese tourists go somewhere, we try to make it available there.
+- If a lot of Chinese tourists go somewhere, we try to make it available there.
 E.g. Japan, Bay Area, etc.
+- Biggest blocker for internation expansion is that some other messaging applications have already gained traction

 #### Mini Program